Michelle Gray (neuroscientist): Early life and education

 Gray was born in West Central Alabama, and was raised in a rural community.
 Her rural upbringing instilled in her a love of animal life and inspired her to pursue her undergraduate degree in the biological sciences.
 In 1993, Gray began college at Alabama State University in Montgomery, Alabama.
 Through several National Institutes of Health funded programs, Gray got involved in research both at ASU and during the summer at the University of Wisconsin Madison.
-Her research experiences undergrad, supported by the Minority Biomedical Research Support grant and the Minority Access to Research Careers program, allowed her to confirm that academic was her calling.
+Her research experiences undergrad, supported by the Minority Biomedical Research Support grant and the Minority Access to Research Careers program, allowed her to confirm that academia was her calling.

 After graduating with a Bachelors of Science in 1997, Gray followed her passion for research by pursuing graduate training at Ohio State University in Columbus, Ohio.
 Gray trained under the mentorship of Christine Beattie in the Department of Molecular, Cellular, and Developmental Biology, studying nervous system development in zebrafish.
 She was the first graduate student in the lab and was funded by and F31 National Institutes of Health Grant.
 She explored the supernumary development of Mauthner neurons due to mutations in the deadly seven/notch1a gene.
 She found that the extra neurons that form as a result of the mutation are incorporated into the neural circuit critical for escape behavior in zebrafish.
 Since the neurons divide their territory, this suggest that plasticity or expansion of ancient escape response neural circuits may have paved the way for larger more complex escape neural circuits in mammals.

 Following completion of her PhD in 2003, Gray moved to California to complete her postdoctoral work at the University of California, Los Angeles.
 Under the mentorship of X. William Yang, Gray switched her focus of study to neurodegenerative diseases, specifically Huntington's disease.
 Gray pioneered the development of a novel mouse model for HD that is now the predominant mouse model for HD used worldwide.

 One of Gray's first projects in the lab was working with a team to develop a novel method for sorting and identifying genetically defined cell populations.
 She applied fluorescence activated cell sorting (FACS) to genetically labelled neurons and then characterized their gene expression profiles.
 They identified a new set of differentially expressed genes in two subtypes of basal neurons, and found that expression of Ebf1 is critical to the differentiation of striatonigral neurons which are implicated in HD.

-In 2008, Gray published a first author paper in the Journal of Neuroscience highlighting a novel transgenic mouse model for HD that she developed.
+In 2008, Gray published a paper in the Journal of Neuroscience highlighting a novel transgenic mouse model for HD that she developed.
 She achieved expression of the mutant huntingtin protein in mice using insertion of a bacterial artificial chromosome expressing the full-length human mutant huntingtin gene.
-The BACHD mice exhibited HD phenotypes, both behaviorally and neuropathologically, and it became a robust in vivo paradigm with which to study HD pathogenesis and treatment efficacy.
+The BACHD mice exhibited HD phenotypes, both behaviorally and neuropathologically.